bploetz/roper/README.md

 bundle exec rake db:migrate
 ```

-Roper relies on the database configuration defined in your application's `config/database.yml` file.

 #### MongoDB

 To use MongoDB via [Mongoid](https://docs.mongodb.org/ecosystem/tutorial/ruby-mongoid-tutorial/#ruby-mongoid-tutorial), set the `orm` configuration value to `:mongoid` in `config/initializers/roper.rb`: